 Many different communities of color bear the impact of the discriminatory enforcement of drug laws.
 This impact may vary across cities and regions.
 Nationwide, some of the most egregious racial disparities can be seen in the case of African Americans and Latinos.

 Higher arrest and incarceration rates for these communities are not reflective of increased prevalence of drug use, but rather of law enforcement’s focus on urban areas, lower income communities and communities of color.

 Disparities in arrests and incarceration are seen for both drug possession law violations as well as low-level sales.
 Those selling small amounts of drugs to support their own drug use may go to jail for decades.
 This unequal enforcement ignores the universality of drug dependency, as well as the universal appeal of drugs themselves.

 We believe that the mass criminalization of people of color, particularly young African Americans, is as profound a system of racial control as the Jim Crow laws were in this country until the mid-1960s.

 This video from hip hop legend Shawn “Jay Z” Carter and acclaimed artist Molly Crabapple depicts the drug war’s devastating impact on the Black community from decades of biased law enforcement.

 The video traces the drug war from President Nixon to the draconian Rockefeller Drug Laws to the emerging aboveground marijuana market that is poised to make legal millions for wealthy investors doing the same thing that generations of people of color have been arrested and locked up for.

-The Drug Policy Alliance is committed to exposing disproportionate arrest rates and the systems that perpetuate them.
-We work to eliminate policies that result in disproportionate incarceration rates by rolling back harsh mandatory minimum sentences that unfairly affect urban populations and by repealing sentencing disparities.
+The Drug Policy Alliance is committed to exposing discrimination and disproportionate drug law enforcement, as well as the systems that perpetuate them.
+We work to eliminate policies that result in the unfair criminalization of communities of color by rolling back harsh mandatory minimum sentences and by addressing on the rampant over-policing of these communities.